durandtibo/aroma/README.md

 # aroma
-Library to prepare asynchronous time series datasets
+A python library to prepare asynchronous time series datasets